safe-global/safe-docs/safe-core-protocol/README.md

 ### Modules

 `Modules` extend the functionality of `Accounts` in different ways.
-Initial modules are plugins, hooks, function handlers and signature verifiers, but additional modules can be added to the Safe{Core} Protocol at a later point.
+Initial modules are plugins, hooks, function handlers and signature validators, but additional modules can be added to the Safe{Core} Protocol at a later point.

 ### Registry